 - Battle Couple: If the PC is good at fighting, has high XP, and works a lot as a bouncer, she will eventually marry the Weapons instructor, Shane, becoming a "Warrior Wife".
 The two are said to go adventuring together when they're not teaching students how to fight.

 - Babies Ever After: Many of the endings that involve a wedding make mention of the protagonist's children.

 - Black Knight: Subverted.
 The Black Knight is not particularly sinister, and is simply a royal guard and jousting champion.
 Beating him nets you the Royal Guard ending and his role as the Jousting Champion and aforementioned Royal Guard.

-- Brother-Sister Incest: Zig-zagged like crazy.
+- BrotherSister Incest: Zig-zagged like crazy.
 Two of the possible endings for the PC are to either marry Prince Kirelan or take her royal position as his sister, Princess Alexandra.
 But it turns out she's not really Alexandra, she's just faking.
-But then it turns out that she IS a princess by blood after all, she's Alexandra's older sister.
-But THEN you realise that it's okay, because Kirelan's adopted!
+But then it turns out that she is a princess by blood after all, she's Alexandra's older sister.
+But then you learn that it's okay and she can still marry him, because Kirelan's adopted!

 - Death Is a Slap on the Wrist: Losing a battle generally just kicks you out of the dungeon.

 - Happily Ever After: The goal of the game, and there's a startling variety of ways to achieve it!
-(Many of which subvert the standard trope by not involving a wedding at all.)
+(Many of them subvert the standard trope by not involving a wedding at all.)